Principles of Civil Status Registration System

 - parental order register

 Except for the register of still-births which are sent to the Registrar General once they have been filed, the original registers of births, deaths and marriages are kept by local registration services.
 However, copies of the entries held locally are sent electronically to the Registrar General.
 The registers of abandoned children, adopted children, the gender recognition register and the adoption contact register are kept and maintained by the Registrar General.

-The form and content of the birth record For each person, the birth certificate is the most important document proving identity and civil status.
-According to the Polish professor Jerzy Ignatovich, “birth certificates are like a family and personal portrait of a person.”
-This “portrait” consists of various elements:
+For each person, the birth certificate is the most important document proving identity and civil status.
+It consists of various elements: